- September 23, 2021

 - The puzzles, while challenging, can be rewarding for those who enjoy brain teasers and problem-solving.

-- Gameplay is hindered by slow movement and clunky controls, making navigation frustrating.
+- Gameplay is hindered by slow movement, clunky controls, and frequent backtracking, making it feel tedious.

 “Unlike many games, it does not feel as if an artist was just asked to throw some pretty graphics on top of a game, but rather that the art was always a core consideration when each of the levels was designed.”